Pavement Parking

 The government should also introduce an awareness-raising campaign to highlight the impacts of pavement parking.

-We know the government does not plan to introduce legislation on new transport measures in this Parliament.
-But we shouldn’t have to wait until after a General Election for action to be taken.
+We know that this issue is on the current Government agenda, but we need it moved up their priority list.
 We are asking you to write to your MP to urge them to act to introduce new pavement parking laws now.

 Sight Loss Councils (SLCs) are supporting this campaign by encouraging BPS people to write to their own MP.
 They are also working locally to ensure that pavement parking is firmly on the agenda for local authorities.
 This includes through highlighting how dangerous it is for BPS people to be forced onto the road and collide with vehicles.